cca-io/rescript-mui/CONTRIBUTING.md

 - Every main props type needs to inherit from `CommonProps.t`, except if MUI documentation explicitly says that only the listed props are the valid ones.
 - If some component inherits from a MUI parent, the props to inherit from need to be called publicProps, e.g. `Paper.publicProps`.
 This is necessary, because prop names cannot be overwritten with different types.
 For instance the `classes` type is different between `Accordion` and `Paper` (of which the former inherits most props).
-- For now, only use **ONE** props spread in a record, and only on the **FIRST** position.
-There is a [known bug](https://github.com/rescript-lang/rescript-compiler/issues/6293) about this.
-This means that you don't need to spread `CommonProps.t` if you spread for instance `ButtonBase.props` which already contains the former.

 ## Props naming conflicts: